 A Bird’s Eye View of a Vietnamese Streetscape

 For Vietnamese standards, this Nha Trang street is a quiet one.
-For the uninitiated, however, it offers a great introduction to Vietnam’s infamous traffic — sans dodging a plethora of motorbikes at intersections or without going deaf thanks to a cacophony of honking horns.
+And for the uninitiated, it offers a great introduction to Vietnam’s infamous traffic — sans dodging a plethora of motorbikes or without going deaf due to a cacophony of honking horns.